DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Captain Dahl and his adjutant Gale are seriously injured.
 And among our dispatched there units, squads from 1 to 5, sustained minor injuries.
 Considering the damage, it cannot be helped that two scouts escaped.
-Calling it a failure before you, my friends, who bravely put their lives on line, would be wrong."
+Calling it a failure before you, my friends, who bravely put their lives on line, would be just wrong."

 Jeanne then pointed toward white board besides round table.
 There was content of strategy written in multiple bullets.